Tuesday, October 26, 2021

 Weight is ~5.5 Lbs when equipped with 63mm x 63mm NaI(Tl) scintillation crystal detector.

-I think, presently the instrument's look is a bit ominous, and I'll probably need to dress it a bit with some decals for the sake of the general public.
+I think, at presently the instrument's look is a bit ominous, and I'll probably need to dress it a bit with some decals for the sake of the general public.
 After all, you press a red, backlit button on a big, black, cylindrical object - it beeps and the first thing you see on the display is the radiation trefoil, followed by rapidly changing numbers - I can see how an ignorant or less intelligent person could hyperventilate seeing this.

 The 3 major internal components are the scintillating detector, the electronics package (which includes an advanced microcontroller, pulse amplifier and HV power supply, along with other boards and components) and the 6600 mAh LiPo rechargeable battery.
 There is also a coaxial cable interconnect between the electronics and the detector.

-The scintillating detector internally is heavily padded with closed-cell rubber foam ("Neoprene") to protect the delicate crystal and PMT from any mechanical shocks and vibrations and to provide thermal stability for the crystal.
+The scintillating detector is heavily padded with closed-cell rubber foam ("Neoprene") to protect the delicate crystal and PMT from any mechanical shocks and vibrations and to provide thermal stability for the crystal.

-The unit can accommodate different LiPo battery sizes - usually 2x18650 cells in parallel (4400 mAh) or 3x18650 cells in parallel (6600 mAh).
 The bottom ABS cap is solvent-welded, and it is completely water-tight.
 The top cap is removable (3x SS Screws) and hosts the entire electronics module and the control panel.

 The Latching Relay board (left) and MCU board (middle) are stacked on the motherboard (right) headers.
 Visible between the MCU headers are the 12-bit DAC and 4K EEPROM daughter boards.
 The PCB with red solder mask is the HV power supply, pulse amplifier and detector decoupling circuit.